marco-trovato/web-knock/README.md

    (Suggested curl execution time for polling the new IP: 5-15min)

-3. *youshallnotpass-firewall-update.sh* subscript will be called and replace (or add, if not present), a rule on iptables to let you in from the ports you selected.
+3. *web-portknock-firewall-update.sh* subscript will be called and replace (or add, if not present), a rule on iptables to let you in from the ports you selected.
 Everyone else will see the ports closed.
 Default ports: 21,22 (FTP, SSH), customize the script with the port you need if necessary.

 4. Enjoy the view of botnets trying to enter, by monitoring the failed attempts with the command: `tcptrack -i eth0` 😃